H-1B Cap Season 2023: What Employers Need to Know

-If you wish for Nilan Johnson Lewis to perform this assessment, we will charge a flat fee of $1,500 for our legal analysis and written evaluation.
+If you wish for Nilan Johnson Lewis to perform this assessment, we will charge a flat fee for our legal analysis and written evaluation.
 This fee will include registering the petition and will be deducted from the legal fee for preparing and filing the H-1B petition if the registration is selected by USCIS in the lottery.

 The factors we will evaluate will include:

 - The job description and duties to be performed by the worker;